njskalski/bernardo/docs/gladius/mission.md

 ### No opening web browser

 If you have to go to StackOverflow or ChatGPT web page to ask for something like "how do I open file in Python", that's also killing the flow.
-Most websites make money trading your attention, so they are designed to get as much of that raw resource as possible.
+Most websites make money trading your attention, so they are designed to steal it from you.

 Simple facts specific to context of your work should be available from within, without need for additional tools.